ZYKZ007/aucupence-legacy-standard/06-defense-and-qa-library/04_DevOps_Engineering_QA.md

-# DevOps & Engineering Excellence Q&A
+# DevOps & Engineering Q&A – Standard Library

 ---

-## CI/CD
+**Q1.
+What does your CI/CD baseline include?**
+A1.
+Automated build, test and security gates, plus controlled promotion across environments.

-**Q1**: What quality gates do you enforce in CI?
+**Q2.
+What quality gates do you typically enforce?**
-**A**: Baseline gates include minimum coverage thresholds, static analysis, dependency scanning and policy-compliant build artefacts.
+A2.
+Code coverage thresholds, static analysis quality gates and high-severity vulnerability blocking.

+**Q3.
+How do you handle secrets?**
+A3.
+Central secrets management with rotation policies and zero hard-coded credentials.

-**Q2**: How do you manage release risk?
+**Q4.
+How do you prevent unstable releases?**
-**A**: We use staged environments, feature toggles, progressive rollout where applicable, and automated rollback criteria.
+A4.
+Progressive delivery, feature flags and automated rollback criteria.

-**Q3**: How do you handle emergency fixes?
-**A**: We define an emergency-change path with post-implementation review and audit logging.

----

-## Environment Strategy

-**Q4**: How many environments do you assume?
+**Q5.
+How do you manage environment drift?**
-**A**: We default to dev/test/stage/prod with explicit data-handling rules for each.
+A5.
+Infrastructure as code with version-controlled modules and approval workflow.

-**Q5**: How do you avoid environment drift?
+**Q6.
+How do you ensure reproducible builds?**
-**A**: We propose infrastructure-as-code with peer review and automated parity checks.

----

-## Observability
+A6.
+Containerized build environments and pinned dependency versions.

-**Q6**: What is your standard observability stack approach?
+**Q7.
+What is your approach to incident response?**
-**A**: Centralized logs, metrics and traces with correlation IDs; thresholds aligned to agreed SLOs.
+A7.
+Severity model, on-call rota, runbooks and post-incident reviews tied to process improvements.

+**Q8.
+How do you measure DevOps maturity?**
+A8.
+Lead time, deployment frequency, MTTR and change failure rate, contextualized to risk posture.

-**Q7**: How do you define SLOs for mixed workloads?
+**Q9.
+How do you support regulated change approval?**
-**A**: We tier services by business criticality and align latency/availability targets per tier.
+A9.
+Evidence packs generated from pipeline logs, test results and security scans.

+**Q10.
+What is your stance on Git workflow?**
+A10.
+Trunk-based with short-lived branches for high-velocity teams; GitFlow-like gating where audit requirements are stricter.